apache/spark/docs/mllib-linear-methods.md

 </div>
 </div>

-## Linear Least Squares, Lasso, and Ridge Regression
+## Linear least squares, Lasso, and ridge regression

 Linear least squares is a family of linear methods with the loss function in formulation `$\eqref{eq:regPrimal}$` given by the squared loss